permguard/permguard/site/content/docs/0.1/devops/authz-server/configuration-options.md

 ---

-**--storage.proximity.engine**: *Data storage engine to be used for proximity data (default `sqlite`).*

----

-**Storage Engines**: Storage engine options are used to configure the storage engine to be used for the central and proximity data.
+**Storage Engines**: Storage engine options are used to configure the storage engine responsible for data persistence in the services.

 <details>
   <summary>SQLITE</summary>